 Features

-The Acer CB272 supports AMD FreeSync over both HDMI and DisplayPort with a 48-75Hz range.
+The LG 27MP400 supports AMD FreeSync over both HDMI and DisplayPort with a 48-75Hz range.

-Other available features include Black Boost (for better visibility in darker games), customizable and pre-optimized picture presets including sRGB Mode, and advanced picture adjustment tools such as gamma, grayscale, and 6-axis hue/saturation.
+Other available features include Black Stabilizer (for better visibility in darker games) and various picture presets.

 Design & Connectivity